-I am currently working through a time where the things that I have held dear have been taken away from me and I have been placed in a position where I need to accept what has happened and move on.
-As I have been working through this time, God took me to the story in 2 Samuel 12, where David had taken the wife of Uriah while he was at war and she became pregnant.
-This baby became sick and God said he would die.
+I am currently working through a time where the things I have held dear have been taken away from me, and I have been placed in a position where I need to accept what has happened and move on.
+As I have been working through this time, God took me to the story in 2 Samuel 12, where David had taken the wife of Uriah while he was at war, and she became pregnant.
+This baby became sick, and God said he would die.

-This story is important because there are so many things that we get stuck on because we believe that they should happen or should have happened, and we do not know the process of how to deal with these things, It could be broken relationships, finances, health issues, work etc. I pray that this will help you as you struggle with broken dreams and that you allow God to take you through the process David went through so you can experience complete healing and joy in being able to move forward into the things God has for you.
+This story is important because there are so many things that we get stuck on because we believe that they should happen or should have happened, and we do not know the process of how to deal with these things.
+It could be broken relationships, finances, health issues, work, etc. I pray that this will help you as you struggle with broken dreams and that you allow God to take you through the process David went through so you can experience complete healing and joy in moving forward into the things God has for you.

 Here is the story from the 2 Samuel 12.